New Maradona: Career comparisons

-Messi went on to inherit Maradona's number 10 shirt and role as captain for Argentina.
-Messi would first wear the number 10 jersey and for one game the captain's armband at an international tournament in the 2010 World Cup, under Maradona as coach, the latter thoroughly impressed with the former's skills.
+Lionel Messi went on to inherit Maradona's number 10 shirt and the prestigious role as captain for Argentina.
+Messi would first wear the number 10 jersey and for one game the captain's armband at an international tournament in the 2010 World Cup, under Maradona's coaching, the latter became thoroughly impressed with the former's skills.
 Maradona gave him Messi blessing to wear the shirt, saying "The No 10 is yours.
 There's nobody better than you to wear it".
 Jorge Valdano, who won the World Cup with Maradona, said in October 2013, "Messi is Maradona every day.
 For the last five years, Messi has been the Maradona of the World Cup in Mexico."
 César Menotti, who as manager orchestrated their 1978 World Cup victory, echoed this sentiment when he opined that Messi plays "at the level of the best Maradona".
-Other notable Argentines in the sport such as Diego Simeone and Javier Zanetti expressed their belief between 2012–13 that Messi had already overtaken Maradona as the best player in the nation's history.
+Other notable Argentines in the sport such as Diego Simeone and Javier Zanetti expressed their belief between 2012 and 2013 that Messi had already overtaken Maradona as the best player in the nation's history.

 In the 2014 FIFA World Cup, Messi captained Argentina.
-During the tournament, Messi's passionate celebration after scoring the match winning goal against Bosnia and Herzegovina was compared to Maradona's famous goal celebration against Greece in 1994.
+During the tournament, Messi's passionate celebration after scoring the match-winning goal against Bosnia and Herzegovina was compared to Maradona's famous goal celebration against Greece in 1994.
 Furthermore, images surfaced which compared the heavy marking both players faced by the opposition defence at the World Cup.
 Like Maradona in 1986, Messi also made the most successful dribbling runs of any other player throughout the 2014 tournament, and knocked out Belgium on the way to the final, drawing further comparisons between the two players.
 It was Argentina's first final since Maradona had last brought them there as captain in 1990, where Argentina were once again defeated 1–0 by Germany.
 Like Maradona in 1986, Messi was involved in the vast majority of Argentina's goals, and was awarded the Golden Ball as the tournament's best player, scoring four goals and providing an assist.
 With this achievement, Maradona and Messi are the only players to win the Golden Ball at both the FIFA U-20 World Cup and FIFA World Cup, with Maradona doing so in 1979 and 1986, while Messi managed the same feat in 2005 and in 2014.
 However, his selection as the winner of the Golden Ball drew criticism due to his lack of goals in the knockout round; Maradona suggested that Messi had undeservedly been chosen for marketing purposes.